dw-innovation/go-verify-game/readme.md

 ``` javascript
         [(reagent/adapt-react-class intro/default) {}]
 ```

+where `intro/default` is your imported react element from above

 you can *connect to the frontend repl* by using your code editor to connect to the repl on `nrepl://localhost:8777`